 People often ask what makes marketing to scientists different from marketing in other industries.
-While you don't necessarily need to have a PhD or the ability to recite various chemical formulas by heart (though it might help in some cases), understanding some basic ideas about what scientists and life science audiences expect from you will go a long way.
+While you don't necessarily need to have a PhD (though it might help in some cases), understanding some basic ideas about what scientists and life science audiences expect from you will go a long way.
 Here, UP member and experienced life science marketer Therese Sundell, provides some insights.

 Insights from the trenches: marketing to life scientists